 “PRO TIP: Don’t confuse market strategy with marketing strategy.
 One refers to how you will market your product, while the other includes marketing in general, from building brand loyalty to customer retention methods.”

 You cannot start executing your marketing plan if you haven’t decided on your B2B SaaS marketing budget.
 You will need to know exactly how much it will cost to implement all the activities from your marketing plan.
-To do that, you will need to include:
+To do that, you will need to include the following:

 - Total marketing team expenses (salaries, advertising budgets, MarTech costs)